ViktorNova/tornado-skeleton/README.md

 Description
 -------------

-Simple, one line environment build out for Tornado web applications
+Simple, one line environment builder for Tornado web apps.

-Runs on Heroku, under gunicorn
+Runs on Heroku, under gunicorn.
+Leverages
+Redis & memcached.
 This is a bash script.
 The python packages are installed into an application specific virtual env (venv)
 Usage